What sort of church are we?

 Peter retired in 2005 and Wes Johnston took over as Senior Pastor at that time.

-The church is now led by a Pastoral team: Wes Johnston, Matthew Seymour and Roger Barden.
+The church is now led by a Pastoral team: Wes Johnston and Matthew Seymour.
 We are committed to teaching the Bible faithfully week by week – not simply explaining the truth it contains, but pointing to Jesus Christ as the only hope for our world today.
 You can find a summary of our beliefs here.

 After many years of looking for a new building we have recently purchased the former St. Margaret’s Hall, Hall Lane, Horsforth which is now known as Emmanuel Baptist Church, Leeds.
 Following refurbishment this will be our permanent home from October 2016.